i5heu/ouroboros-db/README.md

 - Scalable Concurrent Processing: Optimized for concurrent processing to handle large-scale data.
 - Log Management and Indexing: Provides efficient logging and indexing for performance monitoring.
 - Non-Deletable Events: Once stored, events cannot be deleted or altered, ensuring the immutability and auditability of the data.
-- Temporary Events: Allows the creation of temporary events that can be marked as temporary and safely cleaned up later for short-term data storage needs.
+- (To be implemented) Temporary Events: Allows the creation of temporary events that can be marked as temporary and safely cleaned up later for short-term data storage needs.

 ## Table of Contents